Vice President of the United States: Representative at events

 Under the American system of government the president is both head of state and head of government, and the ceremonial duties of the former position are often delegated to the vice president.
 The vice president will on occasion represent the president and the U.S. government at state funerals abroad, or at various events in the United States.
 This often is the most visible role of the vice president.
 The vice president may also meet with other heads of state at times when the administration wishes to demonstrate concern or support but cannot send the president personally.

 National Security Council member

 Since 1949, the vice president has legally been a member of the National Security Council.
-Harry Truman, having not been told about any war or post-war plans during his vice presidency (notably the Manhattan Project), recognized that upon assuming the presidency a vice president needed to be already informed on such issues.
+Harry S. Truman, having not been told about any war or post-war plans during his vice presidency (notably the Manhattan Project), recognized that upon assuming the presidency a vice president needed to be already informed on such issues.
 Modern vice presidents have also been included in the president's daily intelligence briefings and frequently participate in meetings in the Situation Room with the president.